toppeMRI/PulseGEq/README.md

 [JEMRIS](http://jemris.org/)
 (additional [notes](JEMRIS.md)).

-The code in this repository converts a Pulseq (.seq) file to a set of files that can be executed on GE scanners.
+The code in this repository converts a Pulseq (.seq) file to a set of files that can be executed on GE scanners (`seq2ge.m`).
+The reverse is also possible: convert a set of "TOPPE" files to the Pulseq file format (`ge2seq.m`).

 ## DEPENDENCIES